Abies procera: Description

 The species can grow for up to 200 years.

 Taxonomy

-David Douglas discovered the species in the Cascade Range in the early 19th century, calling it the "noble fir".
+David Douglas discovered the species in the Cascade Range in the early 19th century, calling it "noble fir" and naming it Pinus nobilis.

 The specific epithet procera means "tall".
 It is the world's tallest true fir.

 Distribution

 The species is native to the Cascade Range and Pacific Coast Ranges of western Washington and Oregon, as well as the extreme northwest of California.
 It is a high-altitude tree, typically occurring at altitudes of 300–1500 m, often above 600 m, and only rarely reaching the tree line.

 Ecology

-The species is very closely related to Abies magnifica (red fir), which replaces it farther southeast in southernmost Oregon and California, being best distinguished by the leaves having a groove along the midrib on the upper side; red fir does not show this.
+The species is closely related to Abies magnifica (red fir), which replaces it further southeast in southernmost Oregon and California, being best distinguished by the leaves having a groove along the midrib on the upper side; red fir does not show this.
 Red fir also tends to have the leaves less closely packed, with the shoot bark visible between the leaves, whereas the shoot is largely hidden in noble fir.
 Red fir cones also mostly have shorter bracts, except in A. magnifica var. shastensis (Shasta red fir); this variety hybridizes with noble fir and may itself be a hybrid between noble fir and red fir.
 As opposed to Shasta red fir, noble fir is shade-intolerant, leaving its lower trunk branchless.

 Noble fir occurs with Douglas-fir and western hemlock at middle elevations, and with Pacific silver fir and mountain hemlock at higher elevations.
 It occurs in cool, humid areas similar to those occupied by Pacific silver fir.
 While it benefits from occasional disturbances (e.g. the 1980 eruption of Mount St. Helens), it is very susceptible to fire but is usually protected by its moist environment.
 It is relatively resistant to damage from wind, insects or diseases.
-Although the roots grow slowly, it can survive in very rocky soil as long as it is moist.
+Although the roots grow slowly, it can survive in rocky soil as long as it is moist.